20 Helpful Tips To Encourage Curiosity In Children

 2. Don’t discourage

 Cultivating curiosity in your child will lead them to engage with things they love.
 Instead of dissuading your child from exploring hobbies or other interests, do the opposite.
-Encourage them to learn with an open mind.
+Find out what motivates your child and encourage them to learn with an open mind.
 At the same time, don’t fret over their never-ending questions.
 Instead, answer their questions patiently and with a smile.

 3. Follow your child’s lead